LSF-and-MTF-Measurement

 Rectangle[]], {5 mm, 3 mm}]]

-Designed objects in [mm] dimensions pictures taken by the camera.
-In this process, dimensions have changed.
-Now image dimensions are in pixels.
-By using the actual size(mm) of the object and pixel size of the object ratio, we can make a conversion of dimensions.
+Designed objects in [mm] dimensions are pictures taken by the camera.
+In this process, the dimensions have changed.
+Currently, image dimensions are in pixels.
+By using the actual size (mm) of the object and the ratio of the object’s pixel size, we can convert the dimensions.

 Estimating Pixel to mm Conversion